 11. Be flexible and creative.

-One size will not fit all situations, so here’s where being creative will make you stand out among your competitors.
-To be specific, add the element of surprise to your relationship with a customized solution.
-When you’re a consultative problem solver, you become a valued collaborator with your customer.
-Finally, be sure to let your flexibility and creativity find new ways to build a successful association.
+One solution will not fit all situations, so here’s where being creative will make you stand out.
+When you’re a consultative problem solver, you become a valued teammate of your customer.
+Be sure to let your flexibility and creativity find new ways to build a successful association.

 12. Be BOLD!
 Ya gotta have guts to succeed.

 Courage, fearlessness, determination, and indomitable spirit.
 Need I say more?